clone45/voxglitch/docs/developer-notes.md

 # Developer notes

+## TODO

+* Label all ports
+* Move groovebox and satanonaut into new collection

 ## Calculations

 See the following for a spreadsheet of the panel width and detail layer width for each HP panel width: